-(2) It extent to the whole of India (except the State of Jammu and Kashmir)
+(2) It 1 extends to the whole of India 2 [except the State of Jammu and Kashmir]; 3 ***

-- Definitions.— In this Act, unless there is something repungant in the subjects or context,—
+2. Definitions.— In this Act, unless there is something repugnant in the subject or context,—

-[(1) Company means any company means any company as defined in Sec.
-3 of the Companies Act, 1956 and includes a foreign company within these meaning of Sec.
-591 of that Act;
+5 [(1) “company” means any company as defined in section 3 of the Companies Act, 1956 (1 of 1956), and includes a foreign company within the meaning of section 591 of that Act;

-(1-A) “corporation” means any body corporate established by any law for the time being in force in India and includes the Reserve Bank of India and any subsidiary banks as defined in the State Bank of India and any subsidiary bank as defined in the State Bank of India (Subsidiary Banks) Act, 1959 (38 of 1959;)
+(1A) “corporation” means any body corporate established by any law for the time being in force in India and includes the Reserve Bank of India, the State Bank of India and any subsidiary bank as defined in the State Bank of India (Subsidiary Banks) Act, 1959 (38 of 1959);]

-6[(a) any company or corporation carrying on the business of banking;)
+6[(a) any company or corporation carrying on the business of banking;]

-(b) any partnership or individual to whose books the provisions of the Act shall have been extended as hereinafter provided;
+(b) any partnership or individual to whose books the provisions of this Act shall have been extended as hereinafter provided;

-(c) any post office savings bank, office savings bank or money order office;
+7[(c) any post office savings bank or money order office;]

-(i) any proceeding or inquiry in which evidence is or any be given;
+(i) any proceeding or inquiry in which evidence is or may be given;

 (ii) an arbitration; and